frogshark7/PalmSight/README.md

 python3 runall.py
 ```

-To test on the program on the VM, simultaneously run:
+To test on the program, on your local machine:

 ```
+cd local_test
-python3 once.py
+python3 rredis.py
 ```

 ## Using the Glove and App